chipflask/twodina/README.md

 ### Controls

+Gamepads and keyboard are supported.

-- WASD keys to move
+- Player 1: WASD keys to move, left shift to run
+- Player 2: Arrow keys to move, right shift to run
 - Escape to exit

 ### Building